jrknox1977/install_kind_cb_container/README.md

-# Install Kind Cluster on Ubuntu 22 and install CB Container
+# Install Kind Cluster on Ubuntu 22.04 LTS and install CB Container
 If you are brave, you can try the install script here in the repo.
 ## KIND REQUIRES AT LEAST 2 CPU CORES.
 You have been warned.